-When we apply for a loan – housing loan, personal loan, credit card or basically any liability, then while processing your loan application what the bank or finance company would do is to check your creditworthiness.
+When we apply for a loan – mortgage loan, personal loan, credit card or basically any liability, then while processing your loan application what the bank or finance company would do is to check your creditworthiness.
 They reach out to any of the credit monitoring agencies and check your credit score and report.
 It is one of the determining factors for approval (or rejection) of a loan or credit card application.
 If you have a good credit score, it can even help you in negotiating a good interest rate for your future loans!
 So, a good (or a bad) credit score follows you even if you change your residence, city or even country!
 It may be extremely difficult to get a loan if the previous credit history is bad.

 Which are the credit monitoring agencies?